charlesknipp/DynamicMacroeconomics.jl/README.md

 Using `GeneralizedFilters.jl`, we can extract the loglikelihood with the Kalman filter.
 This is used in `models/rbc.jl` for estimation.
 More details can be provided in that script.

-## FAQ
+## Closing Remarks

 - Models only support one lead and one lag as of now.
-- QZ does not work for most models, since it was made prior to the macro which records timings.
+- Solving the first order perturbation is not guaranteed to work right now.
+- I plan on removing the `ComponentArrays.jl` dependency since it may have some odd type conversions.
+- Yes, I know the docs are broken and it will get fixed as soon as I can solve models consistently.

 Just ask me for questions on the implementation, and if you see anything questionable feel free to raise an issue or a PR.